threes-was-taken/threes-was-taken/README.md

 My name is Dries Verelst.
 I'm interested in the Full Stack experience but I'm leaning towards the backend.
-In the backend, my interests lie with testing (Jest), APIs and Authentication/Authorization.
+In the backend, I prefer to work serverless and my interests lie with testing (Jest), APIs and Authentication/Authorization.
 In my spare time I practice freestyle snowboarding and climbing (bouldering) 🏂 🧗
 I currently work as a Full Stack Web developer at [Unikoo](https://www.unikoo.be/en).